AhnafCodes/SAltEnv/README.md

 And also may like use [Terser](https://github.com/terser/terser) & [CSSNano](https://cssnano.co/) for optimizations before Production.

 Note:
-- you really don't need to run or have "es-dev-server" unless for running some statics in isolation in development/test.
-Just doing "npm run build-css & npm run format ...." based on your project needs might suffice.
+- you really don't need to run or have "es-dev-server" unless for running some static files in isolation in development/test of some component.
+Your may use existing stack's server, Just doing "npm run build-css & npm run format ...." based on your project needs might suffice.
 - As suggested by [heresy](https://github.com/WebReflection/heresy), for wider compatiblity(and safari) add this for polyfill
 ```
 <script>if(this.customElements)try{customElements.define('built-in',document.createElement('p').constructor,{'extends':'p'})}catch(a){document.write('<script src="//unpkg.com/@ungap/custom-elements-builtin"><'+'/script>')}else document.write('<script src="//unpkg.com/document-register-element"><'+'/script>');</script>